 - Ball Control

-Shooting is obviously kicking the ball.
+Shooting is just kicking the ball.
 To practice, start with a stationary ball and then work up to a moving balling ball.
 The shots can be taken from any part of the foot, but the top part of the foot gives the shooter the most power.
-If you are teaching a very young child don’t expect too much in the way of accuracy.
+If you are teaching a very young child, don’t expect too much in the way of accuracy.
 Practice making shots at the goal from different distances and angles and remember to keep it fun!

-Once the child has gotten the idea of the basic skills you can introduce them to how the game is played and some more advanced skills.
+Once the child has gotten the idea of the basic skills, you can introduce them to how the game is played and some more advanced skills.
 A couple of simple things you can go over:

-- The object of the game is to get the ball into the net and score points
+- The object of the game is to get the ball into the net and score points.

 Soccer DVD’s for Beginners

-- Or if you looking for something a little bit more advanced you can try the DVD Soccer Training: Backyard Soccer Drills.
+- If you are looking for something a little bit more advanced, you can try the DVD Soccer Training: Backyard Soccer Drills.

 Soccer Books for Beginners

 - The Everything Kids’ Soccer Book (for ages 9 +) gives kids tips and strategies for passing, heading, and defending.
-Kids also learn how to stretch before a big game, proper throw-in technique, rules of the game, dribbling drills, effective on-field communication and the importance of teamwork.
+Kids also learn how to stretch before a big game, proper throw-in technique, rules of the game, dribbling drills, effective on-field communication, and the importance of teamwork.